 Music Director James Conlon conducts a stellar cast led by tenor Russell Thomas, LA Opera's Artist in Residence, as Oedipus, the doomed king.
 Mezzo-soprano J'Nai Bridges returns as Jocasta, his queen (and mother).
-Just announced: Legendary actor Stephen Fry will make his LA Opera debut (via audio recording) as the Narrator in this equally-legendary tale.
+Legendary actor Stephen Fry makes his LA Opera debut (via audio recording) as the Narrator in this equally-legendary tale.

 Click here to read the digital program.